Reference Quadrupole Moments of Transition Elements from Lamb Shifts in Muonic Atoms

-We would like to acknowledge G. Georgiev, T. Cocolios, P. Pyykko, G. Neyens, R. de Groote, A. Knecht, M. Deseyn, and M. Heines for insightful discussions.
+\textit{Acknowledgments-} We would like to acknowledge G. Georgiev, T. Cocolios, P. Pyykko, G. Neyens, R. de Groote, A. Knecht, M. Deseyn, and M. Heines for insightful discussions.
 B.O. is grateful for the support of the Council for Higher Education Program for Hiring Outstanding Faculty Members in Quantum Science and Technology.
 S.R. gratefully acknowledges the support from the Technion Postdoctoral Fellowship.
-K. von Schoeler gratefully acknowledges the support of ETH Research Grant 22-2 ETH-023, Switzerland.
+This research project was partially supported by the Helen Diller Quantum Center at the Technion.
+K. von Schoeler gratefully acknowledges the support of ETH Research Grant 22-2 ETH-023, Switzerland.\\

+\textit{Data availability-} All data supporting the findings of this study are contained within the article.